ToyotaInfoTech/RAMN/docs/quickstart.rst

 Trying Out Controls
 -------------------

-Before going any further, you should verify that you board works correctly.
+Before going any further, you should verify that your board works correctly.
 Connect your board to the USB port of your computer, or to a USB power supply that can provide more than 300mA.
 The status of each control should be displayed at the bottom of the screen of ECU A.
 Move each control and verify that its status is updated on the screen (and LEDs, when applicable).
-If that is not the case, you may need to reflash you board (See :ref:`flashing`).
+If that is not the case, you may need to reflash your board (See :ref:`flashing`).
 The LEDs on ECU D's expansion simulate a simple dashboard.
 They can help you verify that each control is working correctly.
 By default, the CAN bus is always active when the power is on, so you may leave the controls in whatever state you prefer (e.g., engine key OFF).